scality/Zenko-RFCs/utapi/DESIGN.md

 1000000000000010 utapi.checkpoints{bucket=bucket1} [ 1 100 200 0 { "ops": { "putObject": 2, "deleteObject": 1 } } ]
 ```

-After the `events` are scanned each checkpoint is stored as a measure in Warp10
+After the `events` are scanned each checkpoint is stored as a measure in Warp 10
 using the class `utapi.checkpoints`.
 A single label is attached with the label
 name and value being the level and group of the checkpoint (ie `bucket` and
 `bucket0`) from the example above.
 This allows us to easily query for a